MosquitoAGI/mosquito-brain/docs/LOG.md

 - 2025-05-08 — started a ledger of every packet the robot refused. two lines so far, both my fault.
 - 2025-05-22 — thought about failure modes on the walk home: cable, process, power. each needs its own stop. wrote it down.
 - 2025-06-05 — hunted for a fixture for the encoder tests; ended up generating frames from a formula instead. faster and reproducible.
+- 2025-06-19 — the board idles at 11 mA with the radio up. fine for the bench, noted for the battery build.